 - Depending on when you were hired into full-time service, you may be entitled to receive retiree health care benefits and/or life insurance benefits at retirement.
 You should refer to the Employee Handbook to determine the "hire before" dates and number of years of full-time service required to qualify for such benefits.
-You may also contact Dana Descavish, 2nd Deputy Controller & Retirement Benefits Manager to assist you in determining what benefits for which you qualify.
+You may also contact Dana Descavish, 2nd Deputy Controller & Pension Benefits Health Care Administrator to assist you in determining what benefits for which you qualify.
 She may be reached at (814) 472-1620 or by e-mail at email@example.com

 - What type of pension plan do we have?

 - The Pension Plan is a Defined Benefit Plan.
 A defined benefit plan is where the employer guarantees to pay the employee at retirement a fixed monthly income for life.

 - What happens to my pension account if I die while still employed full-time?

 - If you should die while still employed full-time either after age 60 or after ten years of credited service, a lump sum benefit will be paid to your designated beneficiaries.
 The benefit will include your member contributions, interest and county contributions.
 If you die before age 60 and have less than ten years of credited service, a lump sum benefit will be paid to your designated beneficiaries.
 The benefit will include both your member contributions and interest.
 Upon reaching age 60 or after completing ten years of credited service, you may file with the Retirement Board choosing to have the death benefit paid as a monthly lifetime pension to your beneficiary rather than a lump sum.
 The monthly pension is determined by calculating what the pension would have been if you had retired at the time of death and selected an Option Two pension.

 - How do I designate a beneficiary to my pension account?